MTV Video Music Awards

-Person" from then on.
-The statue was conceived by Manhattan Design—also designers of the original MTV logo—based on the 1981 "Top of the Hour" animation created by Fred Seibert, produced by Alan Goodman, and produced by Buzz Potamkin at Buzzco Associates.
-The statue is now made by New York firm Society Awards.
-Since the 2006 ceremony, viewers are able to vote for their favourite videos in all general categories by visiting MTV's website.

-The annual VMA ceremony occurs before the end of summer and held either in late August or mid-September, and broadcast live on MTV, along with a "roadblock" simulcast across MTV's sister networks since 2014, which is utilized to maximize the ceremony's ratings.
+The annual VMA ceremony occurs before the end of summer and held either in late August or mid-September, and broadcast live on CBS.
 The first VMA ceremony was held in 1984 at New York City's Radio City Music Hall.
 The ceremonies are normally held in either New York City or Los Angeles.
-However, the ceremonies have also been hosted in Miami and Las Vegas.
-The 2019 MTV Video Music Awards took place on August 26, 2019, in Newark for the first time.
+However, the ceremonies have also been hosted in Miami, Las Vegas, Newark, New Jersey, and Elmont, New York.